 If the Intergovernmental Panel on Climate Change (IPCC) is correct, then we have more than a decade to save the planet from a catastrophe.
-This alarming announcement last year was not a catalyst for researchers to start taking climate research seriously, but it became a rocket that accelerated new discoveries.
+This alarming announcement last year was not a catalyst for researchers to start taking climate research seriously.

-- The next decade of climate research will be defined in two ways: understanding how our planet is changing and what our priorities should be; And find ways to reduce the damage we have suffered.
+But it became a rocket that accelerated new discoveries.
+The next decade of climate research will be defined in two ways: understanding how our planet is changing and what our priorities should be and find ways to reduce the damage we have suffered.

-- More recently, we learned that due to drastic changes in the soil due to the onset of the climate crisis, rice yields can be reduced by almost half.
+More recently, we learned that due to drastic changes in the soil due to the onset of the climate crisis, rice yields can be reduced by almost half.
 A team of researchers at Stanford University cultivated rice in the ‘future soil’.

-Of course, geoengineering is the highly anticipated issue, an attempt to fundamentally change how our planet behaves to remove CO2 from the atmosphere.
+And attempt to fundamentally change how our planet behaves to remove CO2 from the atmosphere.
 Should we focus on treating where our emissions occur or also find ways to recover what we have already done?
 2020 will master these questions.

 Some years have passed, when small groups of small palindromic repetitions are routinely ejected or CRISPR-Cas9 in you and me, the scene, promising a device that can detect harmful DNA mutations like a scissor.

 But things are changing.
 More recently, Wired reported a research team with a decent CRISPR, which is low error.
 Meanwhile, another team captures 3D images at the atomic level of Cas9 before.

 It is a universal medical device of biosensor attention point, similar to existing blood glucose sensors, for the accurate and rapid detection of viruses such as human papillomavirus or parvovirus.

 With new CRISPR dedicated companies to increase the frequency and peer-reviewed ethical human trials that already publish results, 2020 could be a decisive year for gene editing tools.

 A Russian spacecraft will deliver a rover from the European Space Agency (ESA) to the Red Planet, if problems with landing parachutes can be resolved.
 And the United Arab Emirates will send an orbiter to the first mission to Mars of an Arab country.

 $ 2.4 billion plan to steal a rock from Mars

 Closer to home, China plans to send the Chang-5 samples return mission to the moon.
-And in other parts of the solar system, Japan’s Hayabusa 2 mission is due to the Ryugu asteroid that returns samples to Earth, and NASA’s OSIRIS-REx will cut a part of its own asteroid, Bennu.
+And in other parts of the solar system, Japan’s Hayabusa 2 mission is due to the Ryugu asteroid.
+And that returns samples to Earth, and NASA’s OSIRIS-REx will cut a part of its own asteroid, Bennu.

 Great sky, big data